 (Amended by Ordinance Nos.
 168886, 176207 and 179680 effective October 19, 2005.)
 The Commission shall consist of eleven members as provided in the Intergovernmental Agreement entered into by the City of Portland and Multnomah County.
 Following recommendation by the Commissioner-in-Charge of the Office of Sustainable Development, six of the commission members shall be appointed by the Mayor, subject to confirmation by the City Council.
 Five shall be appointed by Multnomah County.
 All appointments to the Commission shall be for terms of two years.
 Members shall serve without compensation.
-However, reasonable expenses for carrying out the work of the Commission meetings shall constitute cause for removal.
+However, reasonable expenses for carrying out the work of the Commission may be reimbursed by the City.
+Absence from four consecutive Commission meetings shall constitute cause for removal.